edertone/TurboCommons/TurboCommons-TS/support/publishToNpm/README- To publish turbocommons-ts.txt

 9 - Generate online html docs:
 	- Open a cmd at the root of the project
 	- Install typedoc if necessary
+	- tsconfig.json must be present at the same folder.
+Coy it to the project root temporarily
 	- typedoc --name turbocommons --module commonjs --mode modules --out target/docs/ src/main/ts
+	- remove temporary tsconfig.json

 10 - Upload the new version to turbocommons website for direct download